Destra Garcia: Image

-Destra Garcia is known as the Queen of Bacchanal, QoB for short, because of the excitement listeners hear in the inflection of her voice on radio talk-shows and because of her own Carnival-inspired event "Festival of Bacchanal".
+Destra Garcia is known as the Queen of Bacchanal, QoB for short, because of the excitement listeners hear in the inflection of her voice on radio talk shows and because of her own Carnival-inspired event "Festival of Bacchanal".
 She also is known for having an alter ego named Lucy who is supposed to personify the more sexual aspect of Destra.
-In her song released in 2017, "Destra vs. Lucy", one of the lines sang is, "[Cause] I [will] sing like Destra, but still [work] it like Lucy" which tells listeners that Lucy is the sexual ego and Destra is the singing one.
+In her 2017 song "Destra vs. Lucy", one of the lines is, "[Cause] I [will] sing like Destra, but still [work] it like Lucy", which tells listeners that Lucy is the sexual ego and Destra is the singing one.
 More detail on Destra's personalities can be heard on a comedic interview with the ego "Lucy" herself on a radio show called "Breakfast Party".
 In the interview Lucy reveals that Destra is "holding [Lucy] back,... [she’s] too safe" and Destra always watches what she says.
-This makes listeners view Destra as a more timid person which inflates Lucy's sexuality because of this gap.

 Destra Garcia's sexual ego "Lucy" is speculated to come from Carnival in Trinidad.
-In her song "Lucy", she sings about growing up a good girl and good student but one day when she is exposed to Carnival she and her dancing starts to become very sexual.
-Today Carnival consists of woman masquerading and "showing off" their bodies through dance and revealing clothing which creates a lot of sexual tension and is what Destra probably seen on TV.
-The cause for Carnival in Trinidad to be so sexual is because of dominance of women who attend and their preference of highly sexualized dancing.
-Destra's fondness for her and her music being very sexual is greatly influenced by Carnival and she continuing to be erotic keeps Carnival "sexy".
+In her song "Lucy", she sings about growing up a good girl and good student but one day when she is exposed to Carnival she and her dancing start to become very sexual.
+Today Carnival consists of women masquerading and "showing off" their bodies through dance and revealing clothing, which creates sexual tension and is what Destra probably sees on TV.
+Carnival in Trinidad has become so sexual because of the dominance of women who attend and their preference for highly sexualized dancing.

 Destra is famous for her style.
 Due to her radical clothing choices consisting primarily of revealing clothing such as tight, short pants, and low-cut bra tops, she has captivated audiences during her performances.
 On stage, Destra is wild and explosive in her movements and vocals, sometimes seemingly performing in her own world due to her passion.
-Destra has expressed her music and fashion choices as a merger between American punk rock and Soca.
-This mix is evident in the instruments used in Destra's music, as she frequently utilizes rock guitar acoustics with underlying Soca rhythms.
+Destra has expressed her music and fashion choices as a merger between American punk rock and soca.
+This mix is evident in the instruments used in Destra's music, as she frequently utilizes rock guitar acoustics with underlying soca rhythms.

 Her 2006 look "soca fabulous" has been created by local designers such as Meiling and Peter Elias.
 From a new "glam" hairstyle, to her bold, risqué wardrobe, Destra's new look has been described as one which "is going to rock the town and will be a fashion force to reckon with."